kredar/kredar.github.io/_posts/2022-10-09-Top-Ten-Product-Manager-Must-Have-Skills.md

 ## 9. Planning and Goal Settings

-Great PMs are always thinking about outcomes and not outputs.
+Great PMs are always thinking about outcomes rather than outputs.
 They define SMART[^1] goals that are realistic yet aggressive and get buy-in from both their team and management around them.
-They ensure the product team is focused on the defined objectives, operating seamlessly with minimal blockage, and shipping high-quality products according to planned releases and milestones.
+They ensure the product team is focused on the defined objectives, operating seamlessly with minimal blockage and shipping high-quality products according to planned releases and milestones.

 ## 10. Technical Knowledge